culibraries/folio/containers/folio/stripes/README.md

 ### Pushing the container

-For the requilt container to be used by pulumi you'll need to push it out to ghcr.
+For the rebuilt container to be used by pulumi you'll need to push it out to ghcr.

 To push any changes to this container to our github package hub: